 Image SEO is the process of optimizing your images for greater visibility in search engines.

-SEO Benefits from using images in your content
+There are several benefits from using SEO optimized images in your content.

-- It’s another easy way to enforce your SEO by giving search engines the right signals on what your content is about through images.
+- It’s another easy way to enforce your SEO by giving search engines the right signals about your content.

 - Your images can rank higher in Google Image Search and get more traffic to your website.